The History of the Spanish Language

 In the 13th century, King Alfonso X of Castile, known as Alfonso el Sabio (Alfonso the Wise), assembled scribes in his courts of Toledo to document various subjects such as astronomy, law, and history, including translation of classical literature into Spanish.
 You could say that King Alfonso X was wise to the fact that written language was all the rage, and that commissioning works to be written in his native Castilian before a similar effort was undertaken somewhere else would ensure his language (and therefore influence… and therefore power) would remain prominent.
 This was a genius marketing move for Castilian Spanish.
 This solid basis of written Castilian Spanish facilitated the spread of the language during the Reconquista.

 The next monarchs of the Kingdom of Castile, Isabella and Ferdinand, were extremely influential in the course of the history of Spanish.
+Isabella was the queen of Castile and Ferdinand was the King of Aragon.
+Both kingdoms didn’t become one right away, but “it is generally accepted by most scholars that the unification of Spain can essentially be traced back to the marriage of Ferdinand and Isabella.”
 Under their rule, the Castilian variety of Spanish was made the official language of all the “re-conquered” territories.
 They supported Antonio de Nebrija’s publication of Arte de la Lengua Castellana (The Art of the Castilian Language), the first attempt to define the grammar of a European language.
 Their imperial efforts also imposed Spanish on the natives of their American colonies.